 NOTE: A student may only receive up to 30 semester hours of Coastal Carolina Community College credit based on his/her completion of one or more of the credit/examination opportunities listed above.
-Additional information may be obtained from the Director for Admissions and Data Management Services/Registrar.
+Additional information may be obtained from the Director for Data Management Services/Registrar.

 Credit for Correspondence Work

 Ten (10) semester hours of credit for correspondence courses applicable to courses offered at Coastal Carolina Community College may be accepted as transfer toward the associate degrees.
 Such courses must have been taken within the correspondence program of an accredited institution.

 Credit for Life Experience

 Academic credit is not allowed for previous life experience outside of the supervision of the College; however, a student may challenge certain courses by examination.

 Credit by Examination